TomSchoolar/Vacansee/README.md

         fixtures = ['authentication/fixutures/fixtures.json']

         def this_wont_run(self):
-            print 'Fail'
+            print('Fail')

         def test_this_will(self):
-            print 'Win'
+            print('Win')
 ```

-Each django app will auto-generate a tests.py file, this will be insignificant to hold all the tests for each app so it is advisable to create a tests folder with multiple test_namehere.py files.
+Each django app will auto-generate a tests.py file, this will be insufficient to hold all the tests for each app so it is advisable to create a tests folder with multiple test_namehere.py files.
 If creating a tests directory, you also need to create an empty file called \_\_init\_\_.py in order to make django discover the tests files in the directory.

 To run the tests, navigate to /api and run ```python manage.py test```.
 To run tests and get coverage information, run: